 A file and system integrity monitoring solution should provide the necessary integrity management and compliance information in real-time to SIEM applications with its numerous certified integrations.
 This complements SIEM vendors by providing the needed data to correlate and conduct root cause analysis to identify security breaches in real-time and determine compliance drift enterprise-wide.

 This reduces the time to identify, respond and resolve problems in a timely manner which increases productivity and drives down costs.
 Coupling with FIM enables CIOs/CISOs to leverage their existing SIEM investment and bring a more robust solution to mitigating their security and compliance risk while improving productivity.

 5. PATCH & CHANGE MANAGEMENT VALIDATION

 Systems and apps need to be patched on a regular basis to address vulnerabilities and improve performance.
-Validating these patches is a very labor-intensive process which also leaves system admins in a state of "patch and pray".
+Validating these patches is a very labor-intensive process which also leaves system admins in a state of "patch-and-pray".
 Patches can often be conflicting and cause disruption or system failure.
-Validating patches correctly can be labor-intensive and expose the organization to service disruption, downtime, and possibilities of a security breach during the patch management window.
+Validating patches correctly can be labor-intensive and expose the organization to service disruption, downtime, and a possibility of a security breach during the patch management window.

 HOW FIM HELPS

 File Integrity Monitoring platforms should enable a closed-loop change control process through integrations with IT Service Management (ITSM) vendors or accomplished with its own ticketing module.
 A solid FIM solution's integration with ITSM platforms should be bi-directional where information and commands can be executed manually or through automation to ensure complete visibility and accountability that only approved and expected changes (patches) are allowed.